 Championing a digital way to work together, from anywhere

-To ensure a smooth transition to its new digital HQ, Verizon thought carefully about how to generate organic adoption of Slack.
+To ensure a smooth transition to its new productivity platform, Verizon thought carefully about how to generate organic adoption of Slack.

 From start to finish, it took Verizon less than six months and minimal outside help to deploy Slack.
 ‘We did this entire implementation without any face-to-face meetings with the Slack team,’ Leader says.

 Instead, Verizon used Slack Connect, a feature that extends channel-based messaging to external partners and customers, to consult with the Slack team on best practices.
-Those early exchanges would lay the foundation for bringing more outside partners into the fold of their digital HQ.
+Those early exchanges would lay the foundation for bringing more outside partners into the fold of their productivity platform.

 Strengthening customer relationships with Slack Connect